Vero Nika: Muay Thai

-While fighting she has been able to support her family to a certain extent, but the low income had kept her from committing to her career.
+While fighting, she has been able to support her family to a certain extent, but the low income had kept her from committing to her career.
 At the start of the COVID-19 pandemic when fights were scarce, aside from helping her family in the farming business, Vero Nika temporarily took on the role of trainer at Phoenix Myanmar Lethwei Gym in Yangon.
 Vero Nika's venture into Thailand started when a client who visited the gym suggested that it would be easier to get fights abroad and helped her get into contact with Tiger Muay Thai.
 After two encounters with Dangkongfah at Muay Hardcore, she was invited to Thai Fight.
 By the time she had her third fight, they had signed her to a 3-year contract.

-While fighting in Thailand she did not expect to have any support because of the situation back home and so many people having a hard time to survive.
-She felt she had fled and was having a good time while her countrymen weren't.
-She revealed that her victories were the good news they needed back home and support from fans and media has been constant ever since.

-On 17 April 2022, Vero Nika defeated her opponent Thailand's Yimsiam in just 30 seconds of the first round.
-She was then promoted to the no.1 spot in the female world rankings at 118lbs/53KG according to World Muay Thai Organization.
+On 17 April 2022, Vero Nika defeated her opponent, Thailand's Yimsiam, in just 30 seconds of the first round.
+She was then promoted to the no.1 spot in the female world rankings at 118lbs/53 kg according to World Muay Thai Organization.

 ONE Championship

-On 28 January 2024, it was announced that Vero signed with ONE Championship.
+On 28 January 2025, it was announced that Vero signed with ONE Championship.